HishamAlkahtani/BullyTrackerWebApp/README.md

 - [X] Link login/register pages to firebase authentication
 - [ ] Form validation on register and login form
 - [ ] Make the school name field in the parent registration form a drop down menu that shows available schools
+- [ ] Remove the username field from the register page, as it is useless.
+A full name field will be more useful.
 - [ ] Proper error messages when register fails
 - [ ] Geofencing: Figure out how the map UI will work
 - [ ] Parent dashboard